alanrogers/eghop/src/suggested.md

       show that gorilla and chimpanzee microbiomes fluctuate with seasonal rainfall patterns and frugivory."

-1. [Chakraborty et al. 2020.][chakraborty20:biorxiv] Whole genomes reveal severe bottleneck among Asian hunter-gatherers following the invention of agriculture.

-    * "Using genomic data, we show that for the majority of Asian hunter-gatherers, population-sizes drastically decreased following the invention of agriculture.
-We argue that a combination of displacement, enslavement and disease resulted in the decimation of hunter-gatherer societies."

 1. [Cawthon et al. 2020.][cawthon20:sr] Germline mutation rates in young adults predict longevity and reproductive lifespan.